jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 73. Then it will be said to them, “Where are those you used to deify?

-74. Instead of Allah?”
+74. Instead of Enki?”
 They will say, “They have abandoned us.
 In fact, we were praying to nothing before.”
-Thus Allah sends the dis- believers astray.
+Thus Enki sends the dis- believers astray.

 75. That is because you used to rejoice on earth